 To be perfectly frank, I don't make a habit of reading many celebrity memoirs.
-There are a few that I’m interested, certainly -- Tina Fey and Amy Poehler are undeniably funny, even if I don't agree with every view they hold; Aziz Ansari is impossible to dislike, in my book.
+There are a few that I’m interested in, certainly -- Tina Fey and Amy Poehler are undeniably funny, even if I don't agree with every view they hold; Aziz Ansari is [2018 edit: was!] impossible to dislike, in my book.
 The only one I can remember liking recently is Mindy Kaling's Is Everyone Hanging Out Without Me? and that wasn't even recent, actually -- more like seven years ago.
 But when I saw that Gabby was writing a book, I knew I had to read her story.
 Based on what I'd seen of her acting, and the small glimpses she affords us of her off-screen persona, I had an inkling that this would be a literary experience not to miss.
 I was right.

 A common complaint I feel as though I've been hearing expressed with much more vitriol of late is the reasoning behind young writers publishing memoirs.
 Below the age of forty, or fifty, what does anyone have to share that warrants a book deal?
 The implication is that years lived = wisdom gained, which makes sense, to a point.
 The benefit of aging is the steady accretion of experiences, hurts, breakthroughs, triumphs, failures.
 Each successive milestone teaches a lesson, large or small, and it is silly, critics argue, for someone who hasn't had the time for these lessons to coalesce into a greater awareness, or appreciation, for the many things life has to offer.
 But the problem with this sort of reductive thinking is that it attempts to delegitimize the wisdom of the younger generation.
 It prescribes a standard to which all writers should theoretically be held to, when in reality, the beauty of literature, particularly confessional or epistolary literature, communicates the strength and joy and pain of a creative mind, an experience that is not at all diminished by its age.
 There is a sort of tenderness to a young memoirist, someone willing to look deeply inward and share what they see, someone completely aware of their shortcomings and gifts alike, pausing to reflect on what they have lived, and then resuming once they feel they’ve done justice to the story.
 A chance to pause and reflect--why should that be relegated to only the latter decades of our lives?
 Isn’t a story a story?